manu-priyam/full-stack-search-ui/README.md

 - OR mode → e.g., “Find companies using Shopify or Stripe but not Intercom” → Include (Any) Shopify + Stripe, Exclude Intercom.
 Select Any for the included techs mode to achieve this.

 * Category counts → e.g., “Companies using >2 techs in Advertising and >3 in Analytics” → add both conditions with toggle = And.
 Similarly, toggle = Any for OR.
-This flexible system allows queries like:
-Travel companies in the UK.
-Any company with >2 Advertising technologies.
-Metadata + Tech combos (domain, category, HQ country + included/excluded technologies).
+This is how, Metadata + Tech combos (domain, category, HQ country + included/excluded technologies) queries are supported.

 * Flow - User selects filters → Filters saved in localStorage → Clear Filters button appears → UI builds a structured search object → Sent to backend for query execution.